Skip to main content

 Right for trade unions to access workplaces to recruit and organise.

-Labour would introduce rights for trade unions to access workplaces in a regulated and responsible manner, on appropriate notice.
-This would be a big change to the current limited rights of entry ahead of a statutory recognition ballot.
-It is likely to include a new digital right of access enabling unions to get in touch with remote/platform workers.
+This will be a big change to the current limited rights of entry ahead of a statutory recognition ballot.
+It could also include a new digital right of access enabling unions to get in touch with remote/platform workers.
 Unions may need to address their value proposition to the modern workforce before this is likely to result in a major increase in membership, but it’s likely to be regarded by unions as a significant win.

 Simplify process of statutory union recognition and lower the threshold for a union to secure it.